Tag: Delphi history

 The second temple of Apollo

-After the fire the Temple of Apollo got rebuilt on a much larger scale.
+After the fire, the Temple of Apollo was rebuilt on a much larger scale.
 The Greeks extended the length of the terrace of the temple.
-They built a long retaining wall with the polygonal blocks and curved joints to keep the ground in place.
-This construction of the temple lasted for many years and required enormous financing raised in generous contributions of Greek cities, colonies and foreign rulers.
+They built a long retaining wall with polygonal blocks and curved joints to keep the ground in place.
+This construction of the temple lasted for many years and required enormous financing raised in generous contributions of Greek cities, colonies, and foreign rulers.
 The administration of this new temple was associated with the Alcmaeonids, an aristocratic Athenian family that was living in exile during the tyranny of Peisistratus.
 The Amphictyony entrusted the completion of the building to the Alcmaeonid family in 510 BC.
-In order to receive the god’s patronage as well as the alliance of Greek cities in their struggle against political adversaries, Herodotus wrote that the Alcmaeonids used marble for the temple’s facade, instead of poros (tufa) as got planned in the contract.
-They also hired famous Athenian sculptor (possibly Antenor) to create sculptures and decoration for the temple.
+To receive the god’s patronage as well as the alliance of Greek cities in their struggle against political adversaries, Herodotus wrote that the Alcmaeonids used marble for the temple’s facade.
+They also hired a famous Athenian sculptor (possibly Antenor) to create sculptures and decorations for the temple.
 These impressive statues of poros and marble were found in fragmentary condition during the excavations.
-Placed in compositions, these statues adorned huge gables measuring 2.35 m in height by 19.40 m in width.
-The result is a visual harmony between restrained sculptural decorations and austere Doric order of the temple.
+Placed in compositions, these statues adorn huge gables measuring 2.35 m in height by 19.40 m in width.
+The result is a visual harmony between restrained sculptural decorations and the austere Doric order of the temple.

 The third temple of Apollo